pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

       Cleaned          |  0
     Total in 11 ms

-Outputs:
-    bucketName: bucket-5b63cc9

 Resources:
     + 3 created
 ```

+Also notice how the example captures the output of the process in `result` and writes it to the terminal.
+Standard logging like this tends not to be possible with static languages (at least not without some hackery) because there's no real way to do it programmatically.
+Similarly, those that do support spawning processes tend to require them to return strictly formatted JSON strings --- which, as the example shows, not all processes do.
+(Forcing you to have to wrap them with yet more shell scripts.)

 Simple stuff, but flexible and powerful.
-With one line, you've made your deployment process simpler, dropping two tools you no longer need thanks to the built-in capabilities of your language of choice.
+With one line, you've kept your deployment process simple, dropping two tools you don't need thanks to the built-in capabilities of Pulumi and your language of choice.

 ## Fetch data to generate resources dynamically

-To build on the static-website scenario, suppose you wanted to retrieve some data from an external source and then use it to provision a set of cloud resources dynamically.
-For instance, you might want to let your marketing team create their own short URLs for social media posts.
-For this, you might once again reach for Bash to pull those URLs from a corporate CMS, either before or after running `pulumi` itself, to create the corresponding redirects imperatively using `curl` and the `aws` CLI.
+To build on the static-website scenario, suppose you wanted to retrieve some data from an external source and use it to provision some cloud resources dynamically.
+For example, you might want to let your marketing team create short URLs on their own for social media posts.
+For this, you might once again turn to Bash and the AWS CLI to pull those URLs from your corporate CMS (e.g., with `curl`), either before or after running `pulumi`, and create the corresponding redirects imperatively using a follow-up shell command of some sort.

-Again, totally reasonable.
-But why bother, when you have the full capability of {{< langhost >}} at fingertips?
-Just add a few lines to the program to fetch the data and be on your way:
+Again, a totally reasonable approach.
+But again, why bother, when you have the full capability of {{< langhost >}} at fingertips?
+Just add a few lines to your program to fetch the data and be on your way:

 {{< chooser language "typescript,python" />}}